 Shen’s research explores how incentives shape environmental politics, especially in industrializing and urbanizing countries.
 Her specialties are in the politics of air pollution and the social impacts of climate change.
 She seeks to integrate relevant techniques from political science, engineering, earth systems, computer science, and other disciplines to illuminate the problems of energy and the environment.

-Shen is currently writing a book based on her dissertation, The Political Pollution Cycle: An Inconvenient Truth and How To Break It.
-An article-length version of two dissertation chapters has won two “Best Paper” awards from the American Political Science Association (2017 Paul A. Sabatier Award) and the Southern Political Science Association (2018 Malcolm Jewell Award), respectively.
-Her research has been generously funded by many organizations, including the Horowitz Foundation for Social Policy and the Phi Beta Kappa Northern California Association.
+Professor Shen is writing a book based on her dissertation, The Political Pollution Cycle: An Inconvenient Truth and How To Break It.
+The article-length version of two dissertation chapters has won two best paper awards from the American Political Science Association (2017 Paul A. Sabatier Award) and the Southern Political Science Association (2018 Malcolm Jewell Award), respectively.
+Her research has been very generously funded by a number of organizations, including the Horowitz Foundation for Social Policy.

 This academic year, Professor Shen is teaching three classes reflecting her research interests: “Politics of Air Pollution,” “Environmental Politics in China,” and “Approaches to Environmental Politics.”